chjackson/MetaAnalyser/README.md

 MetaAnalyser()
 ```

-MetaAnalyser is not yet on CRAN, as it depends on the development version of DT.
+MetaAnalyser is not yet on CRAN, as it depends on DT 0.1.40 or later.

+*(Aug 2016) DT 0.2 has now been released CRAN, so MetaAnalyser will also be sent to CRAN when I get a bit of time*